-- View-only Users: These users can view any documents shared with them, but cannot create, edit, or share any documents themselves.
+- View-only Users (only available for Enterprise accounts): These users can view any documents shared with them, but cannot create, edit, or share any documents themselves.
 You may have as many view-only users on your account as you’d like for no extra cost.

 Note: Many companies will take advantage of this allowance and pull all their employees into Lucidpress, using the platform as a repository of up-to-date processes and charts.